Amid68/Fake-News-Detection/data_analysis/ISOT_analysis/ISOT_analysis.md

     Quotes in Fake News: 0.46

-The significant difference in citation frequency between real and fake news represents an important pattern that effective transformer models should capture.
-Real news articles contain approximately 8.74 mentions of 'said' per 1000 words compared to 2.14 in fake news.
-This attribution pattern is a key journalistic convention that models may learn to identify through their attention mechanisms.
+The analysis reveals a striking difference: real news articles contain approximately 10.16 mentions of 'said' per 1000 words compared to only 2.20 in fake news.
+This reflects journalistic conventions of attribution and source citation that are more common in legitimate reporting.

+This finding is particularly relevant for transformer models because:
+1. The self-attention mechanism should be able to detect these attribution patterns
+2. Models can learn to associate higher frequencies of attribution verbs with real news
+3. This pattern represents a legitimate stylistic difference rather than a dataset artifact

 ### 4.3 Emotional Language Analysis

+I analyze the use of emotional language and emphatic punctuation:

 ```python